14 October 2024

 Liam Garrison

-Business users lose faith with LLMs that:
+Business users don't trust LLMs that:

-• Offer inaccurate or incomplete answers
+• Generate inaccurate or incomplete answers

 • Frequently hallucinate